basemmerink/TPP_Standalone/README.md

 *Warning: Switching scenes or hiding the browser source will NOT automatically save the state.
 Use !save first to prevent losing progress*

 # Credits
 Using this is free.
 But please credit https://twitch.tv/baasbase somewhere in a twitch panel or on a label on screen.
 That way you will support me in making more awesome stuff like this ❤
+This makes use of [gameboy online, by Grant Galitz](https://github.com/taisel/GameBoy-Online)